 Henry Whitehead Place

-Legend has it that, Josiah (nick named Joe Banty) later became the local moonshine producer.
+Legend has it that, Josiah (nicknamed Joe Banty) later became the local producer.
 He kept his stills there near Chestnut Flats at the base of Gregory Bald—but soon met his demise when was later arrested by the local county Sheriff.

 Thinking that they were tipped off by the local mailman John Oliver, he set out to retaliate by having his and his father’s barns burned.
 Turns out it wasn’t them who tipped off the man at all, but a local surveyor who saw the stills and filed a complaint.

-John Oliver Place
+John Oliver Place – Elijah Oliver Cabin

 John Oliver was a Primitive Baptist madly opposed to moonshining.
-He was the local mail carrier and was known for being a snitch and having part in the arrests of outlaws.
+He was the local mail carrier and was known for being a snitch and having a part in the arrests of outlaws.

 Primitive Baptist Church

-In the graveyard of this church you will find the Oliver family buried.
+In the graveyard of this church, you will find the Oliver family buried.

-Moonshine Location #4: Ole Smoky Tennessee Moonshine Distillery, Gatlinburg, TN
+#4: Ole Smoky Tennessee Moonshine Distillery, Gatlinburg, TN

 The Ole Smoky Tennessee Moonshine Distillery in Gatlinburg, TN has become a staple of attraction in this Swiss-inspired mountain city.
 Enveloped in the peaks of the Smoky Mountains, this is where modern-day branding meets nostalgia.

 Proprietors Joe and Jessie Baker have really brought the “feel” of moonshine to the tourists, and they are serving it up one little shot at a time with flavors like “Apple Pie” and their all-new “Charred.”

-Moonshine Location #5: The Old Mill, Pigeon Forge, TN
+#5: The Old Mill, Pigeon Forge, TN

 The Old Mill in Pigeon Forge, TN is about the only historic thing you will find in this area of the Smokies.
 This fully functional mill in operation since 1830 serves a few great purposes for your “White Lightening” adventure.